praptidevgun25/praptidevgun25/README.md

 I'm Prapti, an aspiring Software Developer.
 Currently a second year CSE student at Sharda University, Greater Noida.

 - 🔭 I’m currently working, learning and growing my skillset in data structures and algorithms.
-- 🌱 I’m also learning Machine Learning.
+- 🌱 I’m also into content writing (tech and non-tech).
 - 👯 I’m open for collaboration in Machine Learning.
 - 🤔 I’m looking for help with AWS.
 - 💬 Ask me about anything, I'm happy to help.